 Doug Meacham: Lead Vocals, Guitars, Keyboards

 Doug has been playing in bands around Richmond for 40 years.
 Way back when Gerald Ford was President, Doug and Greg Marrs (The Taters) formed a band called Hobbiton Bridge.
 Starting out as a acoustic quartet playing mostly folk rock, it quickly evolved into a full-blown rock band with a bizarre mix of material covering everything from Yes and Gabriel-era Genesis to Ohio Players and Earth Wind & Fire (we used kazoos for the horn parts).
 When the band broke up in the late '70's, Doug joined Blue Ridge, a popular country rock band at the time.
 This is where Doug and The Sequels' Bob Lawler first met.
 After Blue Ridge came several other touring bands including Tracks and Buster.
 In the late eighties Doug played with The Red Ball Jets and later, The Shirts.
 In the late 90's, Doug created a one-man band called Radio80 which leveraged a midi sequencer, sound modules and sampling to accompany his live performance of classic 80s songs.
-In the 21st century, he's played with the popular party band, Daddy-Oh, singer/songwriter Chris Adams and most recently, an acoustic 5-piece band called Strummer, which is where Doug met The Sequels' drummer, Scot Hale.
+In the 21st century, he played with the popular party band, Daddy-Oh as well as singer/songwriter Chris Adams.
 A fan of pretty much every genre, Doug's approach to cover bands has always been to try to recreate the sound of the original artist as closely as possible.
 When he's not playing, Doug is an avid concert and music festival attendee.

 Bob Lawler: Lead Guitar, Pedal Steel Guitar, Mandolin, Banjo, Fiddle, Vocals